 3D View Commands

 These are keyboard shortcuts and commands for the 3D View.
-There is no need to press any other key such as CTRL or ALT.
-Simply press the corresponding letter.

 J: Walk mode.
 Same as Presentation Mode, allows you to walk along the ground.
 Press again to turn off.